 CONCLUSION 1: As the ND PDI interviews and process/logic maps suggested, observed services were informal and unstructured.
 The clearest example of this was Crafty Night.
 This service was overseen by two New Day staff who guided clients through an 8-minute video and participated in the activity alongside them.
-Despite the organization of the video, participation was free-form and clients effectively did what they wanted.
+Despite the organization of the video, participation was free-form.
 A ND staff member eventually told youth they could treat the activity as an "open art" session.
-Overall, Crafty Night presented clients with a general activity, rather than a class with an objective or purpose.
-To that point, no formal conclusion to Crafty Night occurred-staff and clients simply left the space over the course of the final 30 minutes.
+Overall, Crafty Night presented clients with a general activity, rather than a class with a clearly-defined objective or purpose.
+No formal conclusion to Crafty Night occurred-staff and clients left the room over the course of the final 30 minutes.
 Similarly, the Zine Workshop encouraged a general activity - pamphlets or 'Zines' - and community partners/staff prioritized client self-expression.
-Pegasus Legal Aid likewise consisted entirely of an open-floor Q & A, and lacked structure or clear objectives, except to answer client-sponsored questions.
-In fact, only one client spoke to a Pegasus Legal Aid representative and the engagement lasted around 5-minutes.
+Pegasus Legal Aid likewise consisted entirely of an open-floor Q & A, and lacked structure or clear objectives, except when answering client questions.
+One client spoke to a Pegasus Legal Aid representative and the engagement lasted around 5-minutes.

-CONCLUSION 2: Despite the lack of structure and formality to services, ISR staff observed that informal and unstructured interactions sometimes led to meaningful conversations between clients and staff about their circumstances, their needs, and what resources may be available.
-In a particularly clear example during Crafty Night, one client described their small stipend for food which their parents were providing them with.
+CONCLUSION 2:ISR staff observed informal and unstructured interactions sometimes led to meaningful conversations between clients and staff about their circumstances, their needs, and what resources may be available.
+In a particularly clear example during Crafty Night, one client described their small stipend for food which their parents were providing to them.
 This led to a conversation between staff and the client about applying for their own food stamp money.
-The ND staff member explained they could use the computer at the center and they could help guide them through the application process.
+The ND staff member explained they could use the computer at the Center and they could help guide them through the application process.
 Similarly, during the Pegasus Legal Aid presentation, a client was working with ND staff on a farewell card for a ND intern.
 While writing, the client described leaving the ND Transitional Living Program (TLP) and how their petition for an extension was denied.
 Coincidentally, the staff member led the TLP presentations at the ND PDI and offered to assist with re-petitioning - a process the ND staff member described as requiring the 'right keywords and structure'.
 These two examples evidenced what ND has consistently described as their greatest strength - prioritizing informal relationships that lead to critical information about client need.
 Ideally then, these informal relationships mean youth are more receptive to help and resources, because they have identified and asked for them.
 Critically though, the ND PDI does not collect comprehensive or consistent data on resource connections or referrals.
-And despite the presence of meaningful conversations, ISR staff did not observe whether ND staff followed-up on their offers, and client data could not confirm either.
+And although meaningful conversations occur, ISR staff could not observe whether ND staff followed-up on their offers, and systematic client data provided to ISR were not capable of confirming that support either.

-CONCLUSION 3: During observations client participation was low and several times, non-existent.
+CONCLUSION 3: During observations client participation in activities in services was low and sometimes no one attended.
 ND staff remarked this was an abnormal period of low participation.
-As one ND staff member described, dependable youth participation was considered a critical barrier in delivering services to their target population:
+As one ND staff member described, dependable youth participation was considered a critical barrier in delivering services to their target population, especially in the context of the COVID-19 pandemic: